 Articulate responses to theoretical situations and questions relating to the ethics of care and healthcare delivery.

 Identify legal responsibilities related to the scope of practice for sonography.
-DMSC1, f,g,h,i,j
+App.
+B 2, g.
+1-4

 Define the scope of practice for the diagnostic medical sonographer.